microchip-pic-avr-examples/pic18f47q10-crc-with-memory-scanner/README.md

 [![MCHP](images/microchip.png)](https://www.microchip.com)

-# CRC with MEMORY SCANNER
+# CRC with MEMORY SCANNER using PIC18

 # Introduction

 This example demonstrates the use of CRC peripheral in PIC18F47Q10 MCU.
 CRC module in PIC MCUs is hardware implemented checksum generator which computes 16-bit CRC with programmable polynomial.
 It is coupled with memory scanner for faster CRC calculations.
 The memory scanner can automatically provide data to the CRC module This example uses CRC-16-CCITT standard parameters.
 This demo calculates the CRC of the program memory and store it in the EEPROM area of the controller after programming the device for the first time.
 On the subsequent power-ups, the device computes the flash CRC at startup and checks it against the CRC stored in EEPROM area.
 In case of mismatch the program execution is indicates CRC error.
 This CRC checking can be scheduled periodically during device operation to ensure flash integrity.

 ![flowchart](images/flowchart.jpg)